Razanfah/Ames-Housing-Data-OLS-Regression-Sklearn/README.md

 2. **Dummy Variable Conversion**: We will convert categorical features into dummy variables for inclusion in our regression model.

-3. **Incremental Feature Addition**: We will add features to the model one by one, monitoring changes in the R² value.
+3. **Incremental Dummy Features Addition**: We will add dummy features to the model one by one, monitoring changes in the R² value.

 ### Model Summary